ad

 During this course, students will have had training (e.g. Applied Behavioural Analysis) and be able to practically apply behaviour management theory and understand their effects on a child’s behaviour.
 Students will be challenged to apply knowledge of ABA and Positive Behaviour Support (PBS) in role plays and hands-on assignments in order to practise how to teach life skills and behaviour management.
 Using provincial guidelines, students will learn about adaptations and modifications to IPPs where outcomes address functional life skills.

-Supporting Personal Care
+Supporting Personal Care [ON-EA260]

 Plus Icon Minus Icon